conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

     folder: all
 ```

-This simply files has the following format:
+This simple file has the following format:

 * `versions` is a top level dictionary, containing a list of known versions.
 * `folder` is a string entry providing the name of the folder, relative to the current directory where the `conanfile.py` that
 can package that given folder.

-If it's no possible to maintain one recipe for all version, older version maybe moved to a separate folder.
+If it's not possible to maintain one recipe for all version, older version maybe moved to a separate folder.

 ```yml
 versions: